pyodide/pyodide/README.md

 Pyodide brings the Python 3.9 runtime to the browser via WebAssembly thanks to [Emscripten](https://emscripten.org/).
-It build the Python scientific stack including NumPy, Pandas, Matplotlib, SciPy, and scikit-learn.
+It builds the Python scientific stack including NumPy, Pandas, Matplotlib, SciPy, and scikit-learn.
 The [packages directory](packages) lists over 75 packages which are currently available.
 In addition it's possible to install pure Python wheels from PyPi.